Yueran Zhang

 My previous research has examined economic policymaking, class politics, mobilization dynamics, and populism in a variety of contexts and using diverse methods.
 In particular, an award-winning article published in Theory and Society used the case of taxation on private homeownership as a lens to both make sense of a key moment - the "Chongqing Model" - in China's recent political history and advance a Bourdieusian state theory.

 While in graduate school, I was extensively involved in academic labor organizing.
 I was part of the Harvard graduate workers’ successful campaign to form a union in 2018, as well as the multi-year organizing efforts that led to the historic UC-UAW strikes of 2022.
-I have also been a proud supporter of UAWD, the rank-and-file movement for democratic reform in the UAW.
+I was also a proud supporter of UAWD, the rank-and-file movement spearheaded by grassroots workers in the auto sector for democratic reform in the UAW.

 Recent Research / Recent Publications